Connecticut Home Insurance

 If these don’t apply to you, we also offer discounts for:

-One of the best ways to conveniently manage all of your insurance needs and save money at the same time is to bundle your insurance coverages for home and auto with the same insurance company.
-In fact, Connecticut homeowners who bundle home and auto insurance with Amica could save up to 30% with a multiline discount.
+One of the best ways to conveniently manage all of your insurance needs and save money at the same time is to bundle home and auto insurance with the same company.
+In fact, Connecticut homeowners who bundle their policies with Amica may qualify for a valuable multiline discount.1

 Facts and figures about Connecticut